This week alone, I was told of three different suicides—three.

 Ask clearly and get details.

 “So, it sounds like your plan would be to kill yourself by ____.”
 Do you have things to do that with?”
 Do they own a gun, have pills, or have too much time alone in tempting situations?
 If so, ask if they trust themselves with those things right now.
-The worst thing they can do is get mad, which would be untypical for someone in that state of mind.
-If they do get mad, you’ll still have peace in knowing that you are doing the right thing and the responsible thing.
+The worst thing they can do is get mad, but that’s unlikely for someone in that frame of mind.
+If they do get mad, though, you can still have peace in your heart knowing you did the right thing.

 Observe For Changes